• Skip to primary navigation

 • Add the hēki (eggs), tōhua hēki (egg yolks), kiri rēmana (lemon zest), wai rēmana (lemon juice) and huka one (caster sugar) in to a large bowl.

-Using a whisk, gently whisk the ingredients together until just combined.
-Do not whisk vigorously here, just stir until combined, we don't want to create too much air in the mixture.
+• Using a whisk, gently whisk the ingredients together until just combined.
+Do not whisk vigorously here, just stir until combined.
+We don't want to create too much air in the mixture.

 • Continue to gently whisk as you pour in the kirīmi (cream).
 Once it is combined, the kahitete (custard) is ready.

+• Then gently place in the oven.
 Bake for 30 minutes, until it is just set.
 There should be a sight wobble in the middle.
-Remove from the oven and cool on the bench for 30 minutes.

 • After 30 minutes, transfer it to the fridge and chill for at least three hours.